ChristopheJacquet/PiFmRds/README.md

 * `-wav` specifies a WAV file to play.
 It must be sampled at 228 kHz, but no frequency above 18 kHz must be present.
 Example: `-wav sound.wav`.
 * `-ppm` specifies your Raspberry Pi's oscillator error in parts per million (ppm), see below.
 * `-pi` specifies the PI-code of the RDS broadcast.
 4 hexadecimal digits.
 Example: `-pi FFFF`.
 * `-ps` specifies the station name (Program Service name, PS) of the RDS broadcast.
 Limit: 8 characters.
-Example: `-pi RASP-PI`.
+Example: `-ps RASP-PI`.
 * `-rt` specifies the radiotext (RT) to be transmitted.
 Limit: 64 characters.
 Example: `-rt 'Hello, world!'`.

+By default the PS changes back and forth between `Pi-FmRds` and a sequence number, starting at `00000000`.
+The PS changes around one time per second.

 ### Calibration